Kevinrob/guzzle-cache-middleware/README.md

 A HTTP Cache for [Guzzle](https://github.com/guzzle/guzzle) 6.
 It's a simple Middleware to be added in the HandlerStack.
 This project is under development but it's already functional.

+## Goals
+- RFC 7234 compliance
+- Performance and transparency
+- Assured compatibility with PSR-7

 ## Installation

 `composer require kevinrob/guzzle-cache-middleware:~0.5`